bryanjmendoza/MandelBrot-Project/README.md

 This projetc uses various IPC resources for Unix systems and the C library to create Mandelbrot images.

-To run the program you can do ./mandelbrot at the command line using Unix/Linux shell.
+To use this program just type in Make at the command line in a shell environment that has a gcc compiler.
+Then run the program by typing in ./mandelbrot

 You can use the Xmax, Xmin, Ymax, and Ymin values to zoom in or out of the mandelbrot image.
 You can even save the image to a file if you want, but it is not necessary.